Sakthi365616/Export-data-from-MongoDB-and-save-it-as-a-CSV-file/README.md

 # Export-data-from-MongoDB-and-save-it-as-a-CSV-file
-You may learn more about how to export data from MongoDB and save it as a csv file using this repository by following the below descrived steps.
+You may learn more about how to export data from MongoDB and save it as a csv file using this repository by following the below described steps.
 1. Establishing connectivity with MongoDB
 2. Connect to the Targeting Database and Collection
 3. Use the find() query to read the data.